Poojan38380/Aaj-Distributor/README.md

 - View total quantity and individual brand availability
 - Check prices and descriptions

-### For Admin
-- Navigate to `/admin` to access the admin dashboard
-- Use password `admin123` to login (change this in production)
-- Add new items with brand, quantity, price, and description
-- Edit existing items
-- Update quantities quickly
-- Delete items when needed

 ## Admin Features

 - **Add Items**: Create new entries with brand, quantity, price, and optional description